christopherdebeer/CCCCombo.js/README.md

 	$('a').CCCComo({
 		onCombo: function(combo) {}, // callback
 		combos: [], 				 // an array of your prefeined combos to check against
 		comboTimeout: 1000,			 // timeout for linking moves into a combo
 		tapTimeout: 100,			 // timout for taps to register as individual taps })

-If the elemements that are being used as Hit Areas don't have a predefined `data-combo-id` then one will be assigned based on it's index. (though its better to predefine them otherwise your combo definitions wouldd be rather pointless).
+If the elements that are being used as Hit Areas don't have a predefined `data-combo-id` attribute then one will be assigned based on it's index. (though its better to predefine them otherwise your combo definitions would be rather pointless).